lpgrimmett/liamgrimmett-io-site/content/authors/admin/_index.md

 - Visitors
 ---

-I am (from September 2020) a Research Fellow in Functional Data Analysis at the University of Leeds.
+I am (from September 2020) a Research Fellow in Functional Data Analysis at The University of Leeds.
-Prior to that, I was a Statistical-Astronomy PhD student at the University of Sheffield.
-My PhD research focussed on where the most massive Black Holes live, and the impact they can have on their surrounding galaxies.
+Prior to that, I was a Statistical Astronomy PhD student working under the supervision of [**Dr. James Mullaney**](https://jamesmullaney.staff.shef.ac.uk/) at The University of Sheffield.
+My PhD research focused on identifying where the most massive Black Holes live and the impact they can have on their surrounding galaxies.
 For academic research, see my publications below.

-I am also a co-founder of [JaGNum](https://www.jagnum.uk/) - a newly founded statistics/numerical consultancy company.
-Check out the [JaGNum](https://www.jagnum.uk/) website on how we may be able to help you.
-There is also the [JaGNum blog](https://www.jagnum.uk/post/).
+I am also a co-founder of [**JaGNum**](https://www.jagnum.uk/) - a newly founded statistics/numerical consultancy company.
+Check out the [**JaGNum**](https://www.jagnum.uk/) website on how we may be able to help you.
+There is also the [**JaGNum blog**](https://www.jagnum.uk/blog/).

-Outside of work, I am mostly interested in sport (primarily Rugby League and Boxing) and politics and usually give my opinions on [twitter](https://twitter.com/LiamGrimmett).
+Outside of work, I am mostly interested in sport (primarily Rugby League and Boxing) and politics and usually give my opinions on [**twitter**](https://twitter.com/LiamGrimmett).